puppetlabs/puppet-docs/source/learning/definedtypes.markdown

 If there's a singleton resource that has to exist for any instance of the defined type to work, you should:

-* Put that resource in a class, and...
+* Put that resource in a class.
-* ...either use `include` to declare that class in the type definition, or use the following idiom in the definition to make sure it'll fail without the class:
+* Inside the type definition, use `include` to declare that class.
+* Also inside the type definition, use something like the following to establish an order dependency:

+        # Make sure compilation will fail if 'myclass' doesn't get declared:
-        Class['myclass'] -> Defined::Type["$title"]
+        Class['myclass'] -> Apache::Vhost["$title"]

+    Establishing ordering relationships at the class level is generally better than directly requiring one of the resources inside it.
+However, be aware that you can't reliably make relationships between _classes that declare other classes,_ due to an outstanding design issue in Puppet.
+(A class "contains" the resources declared inside it, but doesn't contain the resources from _another class_ declared inside it; those resources will "float off," and won't be part of relationships formed with the outermost class.
+We're working on fixing this, but it has turned out to be kind of complicated.)

 Defined Types in Modules
 -----